Frequently Asked Questions

 Is LASIK safe?

 LASIK is remarkably safe.
-Dr. Walker and his team have a thorough pre-operative evaluation protocol, a rigorous surgical planning process, and multiple levels of safety built-in during the laser procedure itself.
+Our team at EYE-Q has a thorough pre-operative evaluation protocol, a rigorous surgical planning process, and multiple levels of safety built-in during the laser procedure itself.
 While there is no doubt you might experience a few moments of anxiety right before your procedure, the response we hear most often when we’ve finished is, “Is that it?
 Why didn’t I do this sooner?”
 It is impossible for almost 30 million procedures to have been done worldwide without a proven safety profile, and highly predictable results.

 What are the risks or side effects of LASIK?